Transforming Lives in the Image of Christ to the Glory of God

 Preschoolers Birth to Kindergarten

-Mission Friends provides children 4yrs – 5yrs the opportunity to discover God, what He is doing in the world around them, and how they can help.
+Mission Friends provides children the opportunity to discover God, what He is doing in the world around them, and how they can help.
 The primary focus of this class is to provide children with an early foundation in missions education.
-Children have a wonderful time learning about new countries and getting to know missionaries all over the world; and some in their own community.
+Children have a wonderful time learning about new countries and getting to know missionaries all over the world, and some in their own community.

 Bible Study Plus

 This community takes in all Bible Studies that happen outside of the regular schedule of the church both on and off the church campus.
 It should have the same leadership structure as other communities, but there is recognition that individual classes will be episodic in nature.
-Currently, this community includes the Ladies Friday Morning Bible Study and Sunday Evening Men’s Bible Study.
+Currently, this community includes the Martha Bonner Ladies Friday Morning Bible Study and Ladies' Lunch and Learn on the fourth Wednesday at Pick o Deli..